FiroozehDastur/DistributedWorkflows.jl/README.md

 * Localised testing of workflow, before launching expensive cluster resources.
 * Write your own `xpnet` file and compile your workflow using the `compile_workflow()` function.
 * You could also, generate a Petri net in Julia using `PetriNet()` and generate the `xpnet` file from the Petri net using `workflow_generator()` before compiling it.
-* Visualise Petri net within the Julia REPL.
+* Visualise Petri net within the Julia REPL in multiple formats.

 # Shortcomings
 * At the moment, this package is only efficient and recommended for long running processes.